Important changes to Australia’s biosecurity system came into effect on 16 June 2016 with commencement of the Biosecurity Act 2015.

 On 16 June 2016, existing QAPs and CAs approved under the Quarantine Act 1908

-transitional approved arrangement
+became a transitional approved arrangement

 Existing arrangement holders can now apply to restructure their approved arrangements if they wish.
 The department will be in contact with arrangement holders on how this process may be undertaken.